- ABOUT SOLEL

 Sometime between Rosh Hashana and Yom Kippur, it’s customary to throw breadcrumbs into a body of water as a symbolic act of repentance.
 Most Jews do Tashlich the afternoon of the first day of Rosh Hashana.
 Family and friends gather together at the waterfront to "cast away" the sins of the past year and resolve to be a better in the year to come.

 Tashlich is a way to admit our own faults and symbolically shed the baggage of last year's mistakes.
 In the face of our own personal conflicts, we affirm our closeness to humanity and to God.
 At Solel, the timing for Tashlich varies.
 We always include a family picnic and/or very special oneg in our Tashlich celebration.
 Check the calendar for details.

 Yom Kippur: Saturday, September 30, 2017 (10 Tishri, 5778)

 At the end of Yom Kippur, we blow the shofar one last time before proclaiming "Next year in Jerusalem."
 That blast is a tekiah gedolah—an extended version of the normal tekiah.

-At Solel, we gather as one community for Kol Nidre worship when the holiday begins at 8:00 in the evening, and we continue the following morning at 10:00 for Yom Kippur worship.
+At Solel, we gather as one community for Kol Nidre worship when the holiday begins on Friday evening, September 29 at 8:00, and we continue the following morning at 10:00 for Yom Kippur worship.
 Family services are held at 2:00.
 Yom Kippur afternoon worship continues at 3:00, flowing into the Memorial (Yiskor) Service and the beautiful Concluding Service at approximately 5:00.